African children subject to 'alarming' levels of violence

 The report found that the risk of violence and abuse was also greater for children with disabilities, those living and working on the streets and those doing domestic work.

 Special Representative of the U.N.
-Secretary General on Violence against Children, Marta Santos Pais, said children’s freedom from violence is “indispensable for the sustainable social and economic development of African nations.”
+Secretary General on Violence against Children, Marta Santos Paisa, said children’s freedom from violence is “indispensable for the sustainable social and economic development of African nations.”

 Reporting by Lisa Anderson, Editing by Katie Nguyen